federicg/CUBE/README.md

 install first netcdf, with MacOS do brew install netcdf

-the gmsh.py need gmsh bin installed in the pc PATH, be sure to have downloaded from https://gmsh.info the Software Development Kit (SDK) and to have in the PATH pc variable the gmsh executable
+the gmsh.py needs gmsh bin installed in the PATH environment variable, make sure to have downloaded it from https://gmsh.info the Software Development Kit (SDK) and to have it in the PATH variable.

 Download world input dem to be processed at, http://sgbd.acmad.org:8080/thredds/fileServer/regcminput/SURFACE/GTOPO_DEM_30s.nc